 The next time we head to visit Shelburne Vineyard, I’d say we need to make it a three day weekend!
 We didn’t have a chance to head to Burlington, which I understand has a lot of culture and entertainment to offer.
 Burlington is just to the north of Shelburne, so you could easily stay in Burlington while visiting Shelburne Vineyard.

 After getting my first taste of Vermont wine at Shelburne Vineyard, I’m eager to sample more wines from this beautiful region so close to where we live.
-Stay tuned to hear what I learned about making wine in Vermont from Shelburne Vineyard’s winemaker!
-We’ll also cover his special line of Iapetus wine, which we also had a chance to try during our visit.
+Learn more about making wine in Vermont via our interview with Shelburne Vineyard’s winemaker!